February 2025

 March 2021

-On the 16th of March 2021 Prof. Fiddian-Qasmiyeh delivered a seminar as part of the Yale PRFDHR Spring 2021 Virtual Seminar Series, Prof. Fiddian-Qasmiyeh traces the different ways that residents of Baddawi refugee camp in North Lebanon have been affected by COVID-19 since March 2020, and how they have been responding to protect themselves and other conflict-affected people in the midst of the pandemic.
+On the 16th of March 2021 Prof. Fiddian-Qasmiyeh delivered a seminar as part of the Yale PRFDHR Spring 2021 Virtual Seminar Series.
+At this event, Prof. Fiddian-Qasmiyeh traced the different ways that residents of Baddawi refugee camp in North Lebanon have been affected by COVID-19 since March 2020, and how they have been responding to protect themselves and other conflict-affected people in the midst of the pandemic.

-Also on 16th March 2021, Prof. Elena Fiddian-Qasmiyeh will speak about ‘The Ethics and Politics of Representation’ at the Power and the Politics in/of Ethnographic Research Seminar Series, hosted by University College London.
+Also on 16th March 2021, Prof. Elena Fiddian-Qasmiyeh spoke about ‘The Ethics and Politics of Representation’ at the Power and the Politics in/of Ethnographic Research Seminar Series, hosted by University College London.

-This seminar is the fourth in a series of events organised by the PAPER project which aims to addresses questions of decoloniality (anti-racism, anti-colonialism, class, (dis)ability, and gender/sexual discrimination) in ethnographic fieldwork.
+This seminar was the fourth in a series of events organised by the PAPER project which aims to addresses questions of decoloniality (anti-racism, anti-colonialism, class, (dis)ability, and gender/sexual discrimination) in ethnographic fieldwork.

-On Wednesday the 3rd of March at 3pm (GMT) Dr Estella Carpi presented at the ‘Sociology Talks Series’ at Koc Universitesi, Turkey.
+On Wednesday the 3rd of March, Dr Estella Carpi presented at the ‘Sociology Talks Series’ at Koc Universitesi, Turkey.
 Her presentation, ‘The Politics of Aid and Aiding in Lebanon and Turkey.
 What Geography Matters?‘ draws on her research conducted for the Southern Responses to Displacement project and examines how people respond to the ‘political geographies’ that define models of assistance in forced migration settings.

 February 2021